Open-Transactions/protocol-docs/spec/SectionFormat.md

 Changes in the document reading methods to reject malformed documents:

-* Section markers must be checked entirely.
+* Section start markers must be checked entirely.
+* Signature sections must require the section end marker instead only a dash
-* Headers must only appear at the top and are terminated by an empty line.
+* Headers must only appear at the top of a section and are terminated by an empty line.